Not going anywhere during your school holidays? Why not try a staycation with kids!

 To top it off, we just bought a house late last year, so our availability of travel funds for this year is a bit on the low side.

 So what’s a family to do when they’re faced with a school holiday and not a lot of money to spend on travel?
-How about plan a staycation!
-Staycations are a great option for the budget-conscious, travel-loving family.
+Plan a family staycation, of course!
+A staycation with kids is a great option for the budget-conscious, travel-loving family.
 And they can be a great way to get to know your city.

-If you’re planning on staying put during your next school holiday, here are ten awesome ideas for a staycation with kids.
+If you’re planning on staying put during your next school holiday, here are ten awesome staycation ideas for families.

 Visit the tourist spots